Reactive-Network/reactive-smart-contract-demos/src/demos/uniswap-v2-stop-order/README.md

 export UNISWAP_V2_PAIR_ADDR=0xdaF8A2B4f96dd8E2A1Fd9B09d42d6C569e7382b7
 ```

-Create a Uniswap V2 pair (pool) using the token addresses created in Step 1.
+Create a Uniswap V2 pair (pool) using the token addresses created in Step 1 (or skip and export the pair given above).
 Use the `PAIR_FACTORY_CONTRACT` address `0x7E0987E5b3a30e3f2828572Bb659A548460a3003`.
 You should get the newly created pair address from the transaction logs on [Sepolia scan](https://sepolia.etherscan.io/) where the `PairCreated` event is emitted.

 **Note:** When determining which token is `token0` and which is `token1` in a Uniswap pair, the token with the smaller hexadecimal address value is designated as `token0`, and the other token is `token1`.
 This means you compare the two token contract addresses in their hexadecimal form, and the one that comes first alphabetically (or numerically since hexadecimal includes both numbers and letters) is `token0`.